 How is ME/CFS diagnosed?

-Because symptoms of ME/CFS can be similar to various other illnesses, it’s important to receive a proper diagnosis from your GP.
+Because symptoms of ME/CFS can be similar to various other illnesses, it’s important to receive a diagnosis from your GP.

 For example, ME/CFS is often misdiagnosed as depression.
-However, while research shows that ME/ CFS can increase the risk of anxiety and depression due to its impact on daily life, it’s important to note that these are separate conditions.
+However, while research shows that ME/CFS can increase the risk of anxiety and depression due to its impact on daily life, it’s important to note that these are separate conditions.

 There’s no specific test for diagnosing ME/CFS, but there are clear guidelines provided to help doctors diagnose the condition.

+Your GP will ask you about your symptoms and medical history, and carry out a physical examination to help rule out other potential health conditions.
 In some cases, they may also offer blood or urine tests.
-These can be particularly useful for ruling out other conditions like anaemia, and kidney problems, or an underactive thyroid.
+These can be particularly useful for ruling out conditions like anaemia, kidney problems, or an underactive thyroid.

 Because other conditions need to be ruled out first, it can sometimes take a while to diagnose ME/CFS.
 Though, many patients are offered advice about managing symptoms in the meantime.